igoriokas/web-crawler/README.md

 * Word Extraction Improvements
 	- Use more sophisticated tokenization (e.g., nltk or spaCy) for better word extraction.
 	- Filter out stop words and apply stemming or lemmatization for cleaner data.
-* Write proper unit tests.
+* Implement proper unit tests.

-## TODO
-* explain error injection
-* explain data flow
-* explain word count validation (DB vs FS)
-* think about more KPI to add
-* Submit a report of the analysis and recommendation ???